 It is widely believed that balancing a heating system increases boiler efficiency by reducing the boiler return temperature and increasing the condensing effect.
-Unfortunately balancing does NOT increase condensing at the boiler, at least not in the way you would intuitively think and not with typical domestic modulating systems.
+Unfortunately, balancing does NOT increase condensing at the boiler, at least not in the way you would intuitively think and not with typical domestic modulating systems.

-Getting the correct temperature drop across a system is done by controlling the speed of the pump, this is proven by 'mass flow rate' (article to follow).
+Getting the correct temperature drop across a system is done by controlling the speed of the pump, this is proven by the 'mass flow rate' (article to follow).
 Modern modulating boilers have 'burner linked pumps', these automatically adjust the pump flow rate to match the amount of heat energy being put in.

-When a boiler puts in half the amount of heat or gas, the pump speed half's.
+When a boiler puts in half the amount of heat or gas, the pump speed halves.
 This does two things, it keeps our delta T nice and wide to increase condensing, and exponentially reduces pump power consumption.

-The problem you have if you don't balance heating systems is that the nearer radiators will take more flow (overflow), and further radiators less flow (underflow) as water takes the path of least resistance.
+The problem you have, if you don't balance heating systems, is that the nearer radiators will take more flow (overflow), and further radiators less flow (underflow) as water takes the path of least resistance.

 Intuitively, the nearer radiators having an 'overflow' would increase the return temperature to your boiler because the water does not have enough time to give up its heat.
 However, what also must be remembered is that other radiators with 'underflow' will cool the return temperature back down.